Large Stepsizes Accelerate Gradient Descent for Regularized Logistic Regression: Introduction

 \item Finally, under additional data assumptions, \ul{we derive a critical threshold $\Theta(1/( \lambda \ln(1/\lambda)))$ on the convergent stepsizes for GD} in the following sense.
 With stepsizes that are smaller by a constant factor, GD converges locally (and globally in $1$-dimensional cases); with stepsizes that are larger by a constant factor, GD diverges with almost every initialization $\wB_0$. \end{enumerate}

 \paragraph{Terminology.} Formally, we say that GD is in the \emph{stable phase} at step $t$ when $\rLoss(\wB_t)$ decreases monotonically from $t$ onwards, and in the \emph{EoS phase} when it does not.
 Moreover, we say that a GD run is in the \emph{stable regime} if GD is in the stable phase at the initial step, and in the \emph{EoS regime} if it is in the EoS phase in the beginning but transitions to the stable phase afterward.
-For a strongly convex and sufficiently differentiable objective, if GD converges, it must enter the stable phase in finite time; this means a convergent GD run is either in the stable regime or the EoS regime.
+To give intuition, note that, for a strongly convex and sufficiently differentiable objective, if GD converges, it must enter the stable phase in finite time for a generic initialization.
+This means that a typical convergent GD run is either in the stable regime or the EoS regime.

+\paragraph{Simulations.} Our results are illustrated in \Cref{fig:exp-main} by running GD for $\ell_2$-regularized logistic regression on a toy two-dimensional separable dataset. \Cref{fig:exp-main} suggests that GD converges faster with a larger stepsize by entering the EoS regime, in which the sharpness oscillates around $2/\eta$ in the initial phase.

 \paragraph{Notation.} For two positive-valued functions $f$ and $g$, we write $f\lesssim g$ or $f\gtrsim g$ if there exists $c>0$ such that for every $x$, $f(x) \le cg(x)$ or $f(x) \ge cg(x)$, respectively.
 We write $f\eqsim g$ if $f\lesssim g \lesssim f$.
 We use the standard big-O notation, with $\bigOT$ and $\widetilde\Omega$ to hide polylogarithmic factors within the $\Ocal$ and $\Omega$ notation, respectively.
 For two vectors $\uB$ and $\vB$ in a Hilbert space, we denote their inner product by $\la\uB, \vB\ra$ or, equivalently, $\uB^\top \vB$.
 We write $\|\uB\|:=\sqrt{\uB^\top\uB}$.